fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 hidden: false
 comments: false
 ---
-There's already good documentation by Microsoft on how to configure an NGINX ingress controller with Let's Encrypt or your own SSL certificate.
-But, there's no guidance on creating an HTTPS ingress with your own certificate *and* using a public static IP for the ingress controller.
-This is important because many companies/enterprises already have certificates for applications and/or are not quite ready for Let's Encrypt.
+Microsoft already has good documentation on configuring an NGINX ingress controller with Let's Encrypt or your own SSL certificate.
+There's no guidance on creating an HTTPS ingress with your own certificate *and* using a public static IP for the ingress controller.
+This is important because many companies/enterprises already have certificates for applications and/or are not ready for Let's Encrypt.
 Also, in some organizations requesting an A record on a DNS provider can take some time, so it's more convenient to have static IPs for assurance that environments won't break if AKS clusters have to be re-created.

 <!--more-->

-In this post, I'll guide you through acquiring a free certificate, then uploading it to Kubernetes, setting up the ingress controller with a static IP, then defining the ingress route for a sample application, then verifying everything works.
+In this post, I'll guide you through acquiring a free certificate, then uploading it to Kubernetes, setting up the ingress controller with a static IP, configuring DNS, then defining the ingress route for a sample application, then verifying everything works.

 ## Pre-requisites

-* You have a domain or access to one
+* You have a domain or access to one.
-* You can verify the ownership or the domain or you have an SSL certificate and its private key
+* You can verify the ownership of the domain or have an SSL certificate and its private key.

-## First, the certificate
+## First, the certificate.

-If you don't have a certificate, you can either use a self-signed certificate or you can use a free and trial certificate from a certificate authority.
+If you don't have a certificate, you can either use a self-signed certificate or use a free and trial certificate from a certificate authority.
 If you already have a certificate, you can skip to the next section.

 Here's how you can get a free certificate from Comodo, a popular certificate authority.